-There are three clear-cut expenses that you will incur if you chose to obtain a Washington Contractors License.
+There are four clear-cut expenses that you will incur if you chose to obtain a Washington Contractors License.
 Some of the expenses (like WA Contractor Bonds) will vary depending on the specific license you pursue.
 Here is a run-down of the expenses that you can expect to incur as you get your WA Contracting Business up and running…

 Short on time?
 Check out our Contractor’s License FAQ page.